bilan604/Glass-Door-Job-Reviews-QC/README.md

 # Glassdoor-Reviews-Scraper

 Web scrapper & crawler that produces JSON and pandas DataFrame format exportable data.
+Development Timeline: 08/11 & 08/12, around 4 hours total work.

 Basically, you give it a link, a string, and it gets all the reviews and all the pages for that company.
 Usage example at the bottom of "GlassdoorReviewBot.py".
 Its two lines of code.